Skip to content

 The employer starts the application online and fills in his part of the application by completing the following tasks:

-Create case order ID
+Create case order IDPay the feeDocuments upload

 Before your employer applies, an SB-ID must be created for the application.
-You must give your employer power of attorney to handle the application.
+You must give your employer power of attorney to handle the application.You or your employer must pay a fee to cover SIRI’s case processing.
+The visa fee is DKK 6,290.Your employer must submit the following documents in your visa application (of course the employer submits these on his behalf):

-• Copy of all pages in your passport – including all blank pages and the front and back of the passport,
+• Copy of all pages in your passport – including all blank pages and the front and back of the passport;

-• Power of attorney from the applicant,
+• Power of attorney from the applicant;

-• An employment contract or specific job offer,
+• An employment contract or specific job offer;

-• Any documentation for training,
+• Any documentation for training;

-• Copy of authorization, if one is required for the exercise of the employment,
+• Copy of authorization, if one is required for the exercise of the employment;

 Complete and submit the application form